 - Soft Structured Carriers (SSCs) – These are European in origin and probably the most well-known type of carrier on the Western market today.
 These are highly engineered carriers that currently have the strictest safety guidelines of any carrier that can currently be purchased, due to how they are put together with stitching, webbing, and buckles.
-You can walk into Target, Buy Buy Baby, and Babies R Us and walk out with a ‘clip carrier’.
+You can walk into Target, Buy Buy Baby, and, once upon a time, Babies R Us, and walk out with a ‘clip carrier’.
 They resemble an odd backpack full of webbing, buckles, and fabric that may seem at once more familiar and comforting than anything else on the list.
 After all, who didn’t carry a backpack at one point in their lives?
-All of these come with instruction manuals and are very easy to use.
+All of these come with instruction manuals and are considered easy to use.
 Any ‘store line’ brands such as Ergo, Lillebaby, and Boba are a great value buy and are sturdy enough to last through multiple children.
-They do not, however, tend to hold a resale value and you can usually find them on sale for half of their new-in-package price on a Buy/Sale/Trade group, on Craigslist, or at local garage sales.
+They do not, however, tend to hold a resale value and you can usually find them on sale for half of their new-in-package price on a Buy/Sell/Trade group, on Craigslist, or at local garage sales.
 There are other companies that fall into ‘higher end’ carriers, such as Jublii, Easy Feel, and Kokadi, that are going to cost a little more and can usually sell later for a market value higher than the purchase price!
-Whichever brand of SSC that you get, they are easy to adjust for anyone in the family to help out wearing your little one.
-Many brands have their own infant inserts (some are designed to be used from the beginning without an insert, such as the Ergo Adapt or Lillebaby Complete) and most of these carriers can be used beyond preschool age.
+Whichever brand of SSC that you get, they are adjustable for anyone in the family to help out wearing your little one.
+Many brands have their own infant inserts (some are designed to be used from the beginning without an insert, such as the Babylonia Flexia or Soul Aseema) and most of these carriers can be used beyond preschool age.
 If you are an avid hiker or outdoors person, SSCs are a great go-to carrier (especially full or partial mesh versions for breathability) and are typically machine washable.

 - “Other” carriers– there are other types of carriers as equally loved and amazing as all of the ones listed above.
-Onbuhimos from Japan, podaegis from Korea, the Rebozo from Mexico, and even a simple muslin blanket can be used for babywearing!
+Onbuhimos from Japan, podaegis from Korea, the Rebozo from Mexico, and even a simple muslin blanket can be used for baby-wearing!
+Not to mention the many hybrid options, such as the XOXO baby carrier.
 Once you dive in, finding different styles, fabrics, and prints (etc) can become very addicting!!
 Have a look here for other amazing carriers.

-No matter the carrier that you choose, be sure to read the manufacturers instructions for wearing, weight limits, and wash instructions before you buy to make sure that they align with what you need and your own timelines (ex: if you don’t have a lot of time for hands on washing and drying, steer clear of wool type carriers).
-And remember that if you are feeding your baby in a carrier, whether nursing/breastfeeding or from a bottle, always be sure to readjust the carrier back into its original place once baby is finished.
+No matter the carrier that you choose, be sure to read the manufacturers instructions for wearing, weight limits, and wash instructions before you buy to make sure that they align with what you need and your own timelines (ex: if you don’t have a lot of time for hands-on washing and drying, steer clear of wool type carriers).
+And remember that if you are feeding your baby in a carrier, whether nursing/breastfeeding or from a bottle, always be sure to readjust the carrier back into its original positioning once the baby is finished.

 While this is not an all-inclusive list of ‘whats’ or ‘how-tos’, it is at the very least a starting point for anyone mildly interested in giving babywearing a try.
-It can be fun and discouraging, highly entertaining and sweat inducing, and at the end of the day you can look back on your adventures with wonder, remembering those little neck hugs from behind and watching that little face snuggled against your chest fast asleep.
+It can be fun and discouraging, highly entertaining, and sweat-inducing, and at the end of the day, you can look back on your adventures with wonder, remembering those little neck hugs from behind and watching that little face snuggled against your chest fast asleep.
 It is an experience that can be born out of convenience (multiple children is a great example!) or a suggestion for helping a NICU preemie thrive (also known as Kangaroo Care).
-There are many reasons for why, just as there are many types of carriers and the ways that they can be worn.
+There are many reasons why just as there are many types of carriers and the ways that they can be worn.
 Whatever your reason and however you choose to carry, the experience will bring you your own stories and you may just find yourself telling another caregiver about it at the grocery store.